Kenji Mizoguchi: Film career

 After the 1923 earthquake in Tokyo, Mizoguchi moved to Nikkatsu's studios in Kyoto.
 His early works included remakes of German Expressionist cinema and adaptations of Eugene O'Neill and Leo Tolstoy.
 While working in Kyoto, he studied kabuki and noh theatre, and traditional Japanese dance and music.
 He was also a frequent visitor of the tea houses, dance halls and brothels in Kyoto and Osaka, which at one time resulted in a widely covered incident of him being attacked by a jealous prostitute and then-lover with a razor.
 His 1926 Passion of a Woman Teacher (Kyōren no onna shishō) was one of a handful of Japanese films shown in France and Germany at the time and received considerate praise, but is nowadays lost like most of his 1920s and early 1930s films.
 By the end of the decade, Mizoguchi directed a series of left-leaning "tendency films", including Tokyo March and Metropolitan Symphony (Tokai kokyōkyoku).

 In 1932, Mizoguchi left Nikkatsu and worked for a variety of studios and production companies.
 The Water Magician (1933) and Orizuru Osen (1935) were melodramas based on stories by Kyōka Izumi, depicting women who sacrifice themselves to secure a poor young man's education.
-Both have been cited as early examples of his reccurring theme of female concerns and "one-scene-one-shot" camera technique, which would become his trademark.
+Both have been cited as early examples of his recurring theme of female concerns and "one-scene-one-shot" camera technique, which would become his trademark.
 The 1936 diptych of Osaka Elegy and Sisters of the Gion, about modern young women (moga) rebelling against their surroundings, is considered to be his early masterpiece.
 Mizoguchi himself named these two films as the works with which he achieved artistic maturity.
 Osaka Elegy was also his first full sound film, and marked the beginning of his long collaboration with screenwriter Yoshikata Yoda.

 1939, the year when Mizoguchi became president of the Directors Guild of Japan, saw the release of The Story of the Last Chrysanthemums, which is regarded by many critics as his major pre-war, if not his best work.
 Here, a young woman supports her partner's struggle to achieve artistic maturity as a kabuki actor at the price of her health.